MicrosoftDocs/learn/learn-pr/student-evangelism/healthbot-basic-bot/includes/4-bonus-conversational-elements.md

 You can define data connections at two levels:

 - **Connection-level configuration**: These configuration details set the baseline for the data connection.
 They're included in all the calls to the connection endpoints.
 - **Step-level configuration**: This configuration can extend or override the connection-level details.
 They're used at specific scenario steps and don't apply to every call made to the connection.

 ### Global variables

 By using the global variables element, you can set and get variables to use throughout your scenarios.
-Variables set in this way (unlike variables that use the $, @, & notation) maintain their context.
+Variables set in this way (unlike variables that use the $, @, & notations) maintain their context.
 They're persistent and available in all scenarios and for all users.

 ### Action